 Listed below are the capabilities that we understand at the time of writing are not available on the Dynamics 365 for sales and customer service on-premise sites, therefore highlighting the online opportunity:

 - Artificial intelligence capability across Customer Service and Sales.
-This video offers some scenarios and gives a brief snapshot of how AI creates actions making the data valuable.
+This video: Transform customer data into actionable insights with Dynamics 365 Customer Insights, offers some scenarios and gives a brief snapshot of how AI creates actions making the data valuable.

 - Powerful relationship insights offering actions for users based on recent communications